fimo-org/fimo/README.md

 - BSON/Extended JSON export
 - Filtered and range-based archival (e.g., by date)
-- Compatibility with MongoDB Online Archive or cold storage solutions
+- Compatibility with cold storage solutions
 - Future support for rehydration into live collections

 ---